BelledonneCommunications/linphone-windows10/README.txt

 The logs are stored in a file in the application isolated storage.
 To retrieve it, you need to install this tool on your computer : http://wptools.codeplex.com/

 If the application crashes during a call, you may loose the sound in linphone for a while.
 A device reboot fix this issue.

+In order to compile Linphone, you need:
+* A computer with Windows 8 (Pro if you want to use the emulator)
+* Visual Studio 11 (2012)
+* The Windows Phone 8 SDK
+* wget, awk and unzip from the GnuWin32 project and put them in your path (http://gnuwin32.sourceforge.net/) for some mediastreamer2 codecs
+* The Java Runtime Environment (JRE)

+To import the solution, open the Linphone.sln file at the root of the project.

+To compile and run it, plug a windows phone 8 device or choose an emulator and run the build/install (using F5 or the green triangle).
+The app will start automatically once built.

+/!\ Please check the Linphone project in the solution is set as startup project.
+(The startup project is in bold in the project list) If not, right click on Linphone project and choose the menu "Set as StartUp project".